Folks, Facts & Fun from July 1931

 “Rudy got off to his first unfortunate start in love when he in 1928 he married Leonie Cauchois McCoy, divorced wife of Frank McCoy and heir to the Cauchois coffee millions.” – Hollywood, 1934 April

-Although his marriage to Leonie Cauchois ended in an annulment after only three months, Vallée was singing her praises years later:
+Although his marriage to Leonie Cauchois ended in an annulment after only three months, Vallée was still singing her praises years later:

 “My first wife was a brunette and one of the finest women I can ever hope to meet.
 She had every characteristic that I admire in a woman.
 I doubt if there are many women like her.
 She was older than I was, and had a child two years old (by a former marriage) when we were married in 1928.
 The marriage lasted only four days.
 It was annulled the same year.
 Since then Leona Cauchois – that was her name – has married a naval officer.
 And I sincerely hope that she is as happy as she deserves to be.” – Rudy Vallee, Movie Classic, 1934